Not only are you a rude speed-demon, but a light-running scofflaw as well.

 – or, put another way:

 It's a kicky little rhythm that is undoubtedly a mainstay in the folk music of Khachaturian's native Armenia.
 It also happens to be a rhythm that one encounters in Jewish folk and popular music; you can hear it in the offerings of klezmer bands, at Jewish celebrations of coming-of-age or nuptials...and I can think of at least one usage of it in the score to Fiddler on the Roof.
-At one point in our rehearsals for the Khachaturian, the low strings had this rhythm in their parts but weren't emphasizing the accents quite boldly enough to bring them out.
+At one point in our rehearsals for the Khachaturian, the low strings had this rhythm in their parts but weren't emphasizing the accents quite boldly enough.
 By way of explanation, and speaking purely factually and with no snideness or sarcasm, I said, "Can you make it a little more Jewish?"
 Somehow, it worked; the young musicians got the point and the passage was played to my satisfaction.
 (I might also add at this point that my forbears on my father's side were Russian Jews.)

 Imagine my surprise when I arrived on campus the next morning and was requested to step into the camp director's office.
 In the most delicate of terms, I was told that I had offended a Jewish student at the rehearsal the day before, and I was asked for a description of what had transpired.
 Fortunately, the explanation was all it took for the director to understand that nothing in the least bit damaging had been said, and he assured me that he'd call the student's parents forthwith and put any ill will to rest.
 (As I was engaged for many subsequent summers, I can only assume that I was not viewed as a threat to the students' delicate psyches.)
 It was gratifying in the extreme to tell this story to family and friends and get virtually the same reaction from all: "Somebody actually thought you were saying something prejudiced?!?"